arjunzore09/Data-Analysis-Dashboard/README.md

 - Performing Pandas, NumPy and matplotlib using Google Colab.Importing and read csv file

--Data Exploration using pandas
+- Data Exploration using pandas

--Data Cleaning using pandas
+- Data Cleaning using pandas

--Line chart for visualization using matplotlib
+- Line chart for visualization using matplotlib

--Bar chart for visualization using matplotlib
+- Bar chart for visualization using matplotlib

--Importing data file into powerbi and transform
+- Importing data file into powerbi and transform

--Creating hierarchical model
+- Creating hierarchical model

 - Create dashboard using Power Bi Desktop
 <a href="https://github.com/arjunzore09/Data-Analysis-Dashboard/blob/main/Pharmaceutical.png">View Dashboard</a>

--Real time Insights dashboard
+- Real time Insights dashboard
 <a href="https://github.com/arjunzore09/Data-Analysis-Dashboard/blob/main/Real_time_insights.png">Real-time-insights</a>
+## Conclusion:
+In conclusion, this project achieves its goal of streamlining pharmacy management and can be further enhanced with more advanced tools or integrated into larger healthcare systems for broader application.